 The steep climb and hairpin bends made the journey more interesting as we approached Banaue.
-Arriving at the mountain resort in light cloud and a hint of drizzle at 7 am a group of tricycles and a couple of minibuses were waiting to try and get passengers to tour the rice terraces.
+Arriving at the mountain resort in a light cloud and a hint of drizzle at 7 am a group of tricycles and a couple of minibusses were waiting to try and get passengers to tour the rice terraces.

 I decided to dump my case and sort out my camera gear first, so I checked into the Wonder Lodge Hotel.
 It was clean, friendly and very cheap at less than $5 a night.
 It was basic as you would imagine at that price.
-There were no mirrors in the bedroom but on the plus side there was a small table and power points to charge my camera and portable hard disks.
+There were no mirrors in the bedroom but on the plus side, there were a small table and power points to charge my camera and portable hard disks.

 There was a communal shower with cold water and a toilet down the corridor.
 Wonder Lodge? – It was a wonder it was still going!

-After a shower and quick breakfast I succumbed to the sales pitch of my guide and headed straight to Batad, a famous rice terrace village.
+After a shower and quick breakfast, I succumbed to the sales pitch of my guide and headed straight to Batad, a famous rice terrace village.
 It was almost two hours by a motorbike powered tricycle along an unsealed “dancing road.”

 The journey was very tough on the back and my head hit the roof when we went into some of the larger potholes.

-At the junction we took a ten-minute jeepney (van with bench seats each side at the back) ride then started walking.
+At the junction, we took a ten-minute jeepney (van with bench seats each side at the back) ride then started walking.
 It was a long way down!
 Over an hour of knee jarring, steep, slippery mud steps – but the views were great.

 Arriving drenched with sweat at Batad we pre ordered lunch at one of several coffee shops and started walking on the stone rice terraces.
 An old lady who was weeding and an old man in tribal gear, who worked against the Japanese in World War II, were great photo subjects with the mountains as background.

-After a hearty lunch and a cold beer the climb back up was tough in the 90 degree heat.
+After a hearty lunch and a cold beer, the climb back up was tough in the 90-degree heat.
 We stopped regularly at the drinks stalls to rehydrate.
 Definitely only a hike for the fit and healthy!

 And of course the return journey was just as bumpy and uncomfortable but all part of the adventure!